cryptohack/ctf_archive/README.md

  - `release_files/YOUR_CHALLENGE_FILES`
    - The files within `release_files` will be made available to the players of your challenge

-For an example of a static challenge to copy, see: [https://github.com/cryptohack/ctf-archive/tree/main/icc2022_unbalanced](ICC: Unbalanced).
+For an example of a static challenge to copy, see: [ICC: Unbalanced](https://github.com/cryptohack/ctf-archive/tree/main/icc2022_unbalanced).

 ### Dynamic Challenge